Ushankar-1/ecs171-fungal-classification/readme.md

 Report will be linked [here].

-`./EDA` contains dataset and Exploratory Data Analysis scripts `./Models` contains CDIL-CNN, and other ML models, which can be invoked in the runtime `./Experiments` contains all components of the runtime.
+`./EDA` contains dataset and Exploratory Data Analysis scripts.
+`./Models` contains CDIL-CNN, and other ML models, which can be invoked in the runtime.
+`./Experiments` contains all components of the runtime.
 Process below:
 1) Runtime is performed in `lra_main.py`, and it's also where the training happens.
 Methods for the training are called from `lra_train.py`
 2) `lra_all.sh` is a simple wrap-around script that executes all of the models in `./Models` to make some comparisons